msavoury-carecloud/deepstream.io-website/src/install/centos/readme.md

 description: Learn how to install deepstream on CentOS
 ---

-Deepstream is available via the YUM package manager.
+deepstream is available via the YUM package manager.
 Just add the repository to your repositories file, and install deepstream using the following script.

 ```bash
 sudo wget https://bintray.com/deepstreamio/rpm/rpm -O /etc/yum.repos.d/bintray-deepstreamio-rpm.repo